Purpose

 Note

-- When multiple partitions are to be precreated, the intervals between the partition boundaries are
+- When multiple partitions are to be precreated, the interval between the boundaries of adjacent partitions is

-TIME_UNIT. - The first precreated partition boundary is the ceiling of the existing maximum partition boundary in
+TIME_UNIT. - The boundary of the first precreated partition is the ceiling of the upper bound of the existing maximum partition, rounded up to the nearest multiple of

 TIME_UNIT.

-For more information about modifying dynamic partition tables, see Modify a dynamic partition table.
+For more information about dynamic partition tables, see Modify a dynamic partition table.

 Here is an example: